UniFormal/alignments/README.md

 Collection of alignments between mathematical libraries started at Dagstuhl Seminar 23401 - Automated mathematics: integrating proofs, algorithms and data

+The original seed for these files were alignments between online glossaries (Chicago notes, nLab, UG France and Hosgood's multilingual dictionary) produced by Lucy Horowitz (Chicago University) for the project MathGloss [https://github.com/MathGloss](https://mathgloss.github.io/MathGloss/database,) presented at CICM 2023 in September, in the folder mathgloss.

 Upload alignment files in the following format:

 * one text file per alignment set